Covid-19 coronavirus: Lockdown approaches but Jacinda Ardern says to stay at home now

 Prime Minister Jacinda Ardern is warning cafes and bars that they can be forcibly shut and is urging New Zealanders to stay at home immediately - even though the nationwide lockdown doesn't come into force until 11.59pm tonight.

+The Olympics have this morning been officially called off for 12 months while environmental campaigner Greta Thunberg believes she has Covid 19.

-The World Health Organistion (WHO) has warned the United States could overtake Europe as the next epicentre of the global coronavirus pandemic.
+The World Health Organisation (WHO) has warned the United States could overtake Europe as the next epicentre of the global coronavirus pandemic.

 More than 46,400 cases of Covid 19 have now been confirmed across the US and 591 people have died, but a WHO spokeswoman said she was expecting those numbers to surge.